lambdaclass/cairo-vm/docs/SPECS.md

 - `zero_segment_index`: The index of the zero segment that is used for builtins
 - `zero_segment_size`: Size of the zero segment

+Some methods:
+- `add()`:
+    - Adds a new segment to the memory by adding an empty vector to the data
+    - It returns a `Relocatable` that represents the starting location of the new segement

+- `add_temporary_segment()`:
+    - Similar to the method above, just adds a new vector to the temporary data and again returns its starting location.
+However, in this case the segment index will be a negative value

+- `relocate_segments()`:
+    - Creates the relocation table.
+This is explained in detail [Creation of Relocation Table](#creation-of-relocation-table)

 #### Memory

 The VM memory containing: